Meet the Team

 Julia (she/her) joins VACD as our Communications Manager.
 A recent transplant to Vermont, she has ties to New England having attended Northeastern University in Boston and family residing in Southern VT and Massachusetts.
 Prior to VACD, she was the Digital Communications Coordinator at the Peconic Land Trust, a land conservation organization based on Eastern Long Island, New York.
 With experience crafting farmer, landowner, and donor stories she looks forward to sharing the work of each conservation district.
 On weekends you can find Julia exploring her new environment either on foot or in a kayak.
 Although she'll miss the ocean and bays surrounding Long Island, she's enjoying hikes with a bit more elevation gain!

-Katy joins VACD as an ECO AmeriCorps member with the American Climate Corps.
+Katy joins VACD as an ECO AmeriCorps member.
 She graduated from UMass Amherst in 2023 having studied Public Health and Spanish.
 Katy was heavily involved in Alzheimer’s Awareness and Engineers Without Borders student organizations during her time at UMass.
 She most recently served with the Jesuit Volunteer Corps Northwest as a Public Health AmeriCorps member in Bend, Oregon connecting individuals with community resources mainly pertaining to affordable housing.
 Katy is passionate about environmental and community health and is excited to learn all about Vermont and the community here.
 She enjoys basketball, pottery, and baking and is excited to be closer to family and friends.

 A native Vermonter, Alli was privileged to enjoy her childhood growing up in the Green Mountain State.
 While camping, hiking, traipsing through bogs and catching frogs, she developed a deep connection to place.
 Though trips abroad were enticing, Alli always wanted to return to the state she called home.
 She earned Bachelor’s degrees in Integrated Environmental Science and Wellness and Alternative Medicine from Johnson State College.
 Her passion for the environment led her to work in hazardous waste remediation, collaborate with farmers on water quality projects as a VACD agricultural resource specialist, and coordinate the NRCS-supported Lake Champlain Regional Conservation Partnership Program and other water quality grants through the Department of Environmental Conservation’s Clean Water Initiative Program.
 As a mother, she strives to live in close relationship to the land and those who inhabit it, so that her son may develop the same awe, respect and commitment to the special place that Vermont is.